 Market Anomalies

 Market anomalies are exceptions to the notion of market efficiency.
 They may be present if a change in the price of an asset or security cannot directly be linked to current relevant information known in the market.
 Market anomalies are only valid if they are consistent over long periods of time and not the result of data mining or examining data with the intent of developing a hypothesis.
-There is much debate regarding whether market anomalies truly exist after making appropriate adjustments for risk, transaction costs, sampling errors, and other factors.
+There is much debate if market anomalies truly exist after making appropriate adjustments for risk, transaction costs, sampling errors, and other factors.
 Market anomalies can be categorized as time-series anomalies, cross-sectional anomalies, or other anomalies.

 Time Series Anomalies